Please get support at virtual SHARE! meetings you can attend from any computer or device. CLICK HERE FOR MEETINGS.

 Are there alternatives to 12-Step programs?

 Yes, almost every 12-Step program has alternative programs that address the issue through different means.
-Call SHARE! and we can connect you to the non-12 Step meetings and/or to the 12-Step ones.
+Call SHARE! at 877-SHARE-49 and we can connect you to the non-12 Step meetings and/or to the 12-Step ones.

 How many different types of self-help groups are there?

 There are several thousand different types of self-help support groups.
 Los Angeles County has nearly 800 different types addressing 400 different issues.

 No way!
 There are meetings in every neighborhood in every city in Los Angeles County.
 There are more than 12,000 self-help support groups that SHARE! knows of.
 For referrals to any group in Los Angeles, please call SHARE! toll free at 1-877-SHARE-49.